Make a birdseed ornament

-This is also a great indoor project for kids of all ages.
+What’s more fun than creating a birdie buffet in your outdoor space?
+Our DIY Birdseed Ornament is a great activity for kids of all ages.
 Even small hands enjoy packing cookie cutters with sticky birdseed, and with adult supervision a hole can be added to the ornaments to hang them outside.
+They look so pretty hanging from a tree branch or a shepherd’s hook, but to a bird, they look good enough to eat!

 Depending on the size of your cookie cutters, the recipe below will make 8 to 12 birdseed ornaments.
-Any remaining ornaments can be used as gifts or wrapped tightly and stored in the freezer for up for to three months.
+Get creative with different cookie cutter shapes!
+They make a thoughtful gift for the bird or nature enthusiast in your life.
+Bright Idea: tie one to a gift bag or basket.
+Leftover ornaments can be wrapped tightly and stored in the freezer for up to three months.

 2 packets of gelatin